 The Ministry of Finance made the first capital transfer to the fund in 1996.
 Since then, the government’s net cash flow from petroleum activities has been transferred to the fund each year.
-The sovereign wealth fund has a long investment horizon, and is amongst other things intended to be managed so that Norway’s petroleum wealth benefits future generations as well.
+The sovereign wealth fund has a long investment horizon, and is among other things intended to be managed so that Norway’s petroleum wealth benefits future generations as well.

 The market value of the Government Pension Fund Global, 1996-2023

 Source: Statistics Norway, NBIM

 Petroleum revenues are phased into the economy gradually in accordance with the fiscal rule that over time, government spending must not use any of the fund’s capital, only its expected real return – currently estimated to 3 %.
 The fiscal rule also provides for petroleum revenue spending to be increased in economic downturns and decreased in economic upturns.

 This ensures that petroleum revenues help to smooth fluctuations in the economy and ensure good utilisation of capacity and low unemployment.
-It contributes to a high level of economic stability and predictability, which is very important for decision-makers and for society as a whole.
+It contributes to economic stability and predictability, which is very important for decision-makers and for society as a whole.
 Provided that the fiscal rule is followed, the fund’s capital will not be depleted over time, and future generations will also be able to benefit from Norway’s petroleum wealth.